jeantessier/book-reviews/_posts/2021-05-09-event-streaming-with-kafka.md

 stream from the very beginning.
 If all state mutations occur through events, we can recreate the state by replaying the stream.
 Instead of synchronizing the instances in a cluster through a shared local storage, we can let each one build its own representation in memory by replaying the event stream.
+The mutations that create a record are responsible for finding a unique key for that record and include it in the creation event, so that all present and future instances in the cluster share the same ID for the record.
+A UUID is an obvious simple solution, but so are `Book.name` and `User.email` in our case, here.

 Because each instance needs to receive all events, it precludes using a consumer group.
 This will mean more communication between Kafka and the instances.